 This state loves its sports, and now it loves its sports betting.

 When the Supreme Court made its ruling in 2018 that removed the federal government from the sports betting equation, it was just a matter of months before Indiana had debated, written, and passed new sports betting legislation.
-In May of 2019, the governor signed it into law, and by September, regulations were in place, licenses had been granted, and bets were being placed.
+In May of 2019, the governor signed it into law, and by September, regulations were in place, licenses had been granted, and bets were being placed at online sportsbooks.

 If only everything in government could work so efficiently.